Winker, Mariners avoid arbitration with $14.5M, 2-year deal - WHIZ News

 Winker was a first-time All-Star last year for Cincinnati, setting career bests with a .305 average, 24 homers and 71 RBIs.
 He was traded in March with third baseman Eugenio Suárez for pitcher Justin Dunn, outfielder Jake Fraley, top pitching prospect Brandon Williamson and right-hander Connor Phillips.

-Winker is hitting 214 with four homers and 24 RBIs this season. he leads the AL with 38 walks.
+Winker has struggled at the plate for Seattle, hitting .214 with four homers and 24 RBIs and only occasional hard contact this season.
+He does lead the AL with 38 walks.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sport